irena-flextool/flextool/docs/install_toolbox.md

 > [!
 NOTE]
 > If you have existing Python in the PATH (try `python --version` in a terminal) and it is not a supported version, then you need to install another Python and call it with a full path (unless you replace the old Python with the new in the PATH).

+- Install git if you want more easy FlexTool upgrades in the future (the other option is to download a zip file, as instructed later)
+	- Download and install from [https://git-scm.com/downloads](https://git-scm.com/downloads) or using app manager (not available in Windows Store). git install asks a lot of questions.
+For most of them you can choose the pre-selected default.
+Here are expections:
+		- Text editor: switch from VIM to Nano (scroll upward) - unless you know and like VIM.
+Feel free to choose another text editor if you like.
+		- Use Windows' default console window (unless you know what you are doing)
+		- After installation: No need to launch git bash

 - Start a terminal (e.g. type `cmd` in Windows search)
-- 'cd' to a directory where you want to have FlexTool's virtual environment directory (Python packages FlexTool needs).
+- 'cd' to a directory where you want to have FlexTool's virtual environment directory (for the Python packages that FlexTool needs).
 If you are not familiar with terminals, just `cd full_path_to_the_directory`, where that full path can be copied from a file manager.
 - Make a virtual environment for FlexTool by

 ```